TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 27

-It has a beauty reminiscent of an inkstone.
+It has the beauty of an inkstone.

 TacType 26